Monitoring and scaling a production web app can be daunting. With so many components and metrics to track, where do you focus?

 App time and queue time measure different things, but that doesn’t mean they exist independently of one another.

-A few slow requests can cause many other requests to "stack up" behind them, sometimes even resulting in the dreaded H12 Request Timeout errors on Heroku.
+A few slow requests can cause subsequent requests to “stack up” behind them, sometimes even resulting in the dreaded H12 Request Timeout errors on Heroku.

 So if request queue time and app time are high, what do you do?